How Acuity AI is used in practice

 When teams need to follow through

-Actions are identified, but execution is slow or inconsistent.
+The team has identified the required actions but execution is slow or inconsistent.

 Supports execution with draft outputs, communications, and guided next steps.